nzilbb/elicitspeechweb/README.md

 # elicitspeechweb
-Browser app for eliciting speech samples and uploading the resulting recordings directly to a LaBB-CAT annotation store
+Browser app for eliciting speech samples and uploading the resulting recordings directly to a LaBB-CAT annotation store.

+Currently supports building as a Chrome app only.